Mcknz20/Mcknz20/README.md

 - 👋 Hi, I’m @Mcknz20, but Mackenzie for, ah, okay it's not shorter.
 - 👀 I’m currently interested in frontend development, but plan to work towards all aspects including Backend!
 - 🌱 I’m currently self-taught working on learning Javascript
-- 📫 You can reach me at MWEagleton@gmail.com

 <!---
 Mcknz20/Mcknz20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.